DAAHNYUAD/daahnyuad.github.io/_pages/index.md

 | Office hours | TBA | TBA | A6 L01 1151 |
 | Ramadan in person OH | TBA | TBA | TBA |

+_During Ramadan the Tuesday session will be slightly shorter to accommodate preparation before Iftar._

 To see an archive of previous versions of this course, see [here](https://daahnyuad.github.io/archive/)